 “You’re on the Atkins Diet?” remembering the diet that my mom had been on in the 80’s that allowed you to eat anything you wanted except carbs.

-I’d heard of Paleo, but had never checked it out, couldn’t get past the vague idea my brain had come up with of hairy, un-groomed people running around picking berries, throwing rocks at rabbits, and eating them raw.
+“Oh, you mean like a caveman diet.”
+I’d heard of Paleo, but had never checked it out, couldn’t get past the vague idea my brain had come up with of hairy un-groomed people running around picking berries, and throwing rocks at rabbits.
+Then eating them raw.
 She set me straight…Turns out most Paleos cook their food.
 Then she handed me a bit of “Paleo” zucchini bread that tasted pretty good and the run down.
-Paleo Diet In a nut shell according to Bonny, “no potatoes, no grains, no beans, no processed foods.”
+Paleo Diet, in a nut shell according to Bonny, “no potatoes, no grains, no beans, no processed foods.”
 She also gave me the name of some books and some websites where I could learn more.
 I promptly forgot the names of the books and websites but one thing she said had stuck…”No potatoes, beans, or grain based food.”
-The next morning at the The Cottage Inn in Cle Elum I had an omelet with chili and sour cream, “no hash browns please.”
-I ordered salad and fruit instead.
+The next morning at the Cottage Cafe in Cle Elum Washington I had an omelet with chili and sour cream, “no hash browns please.”
+I ordered cottage cheese and fruit instead.
 Wait a minute you might ask.
 I thought she said “No beans.”
 Yep, it’s true, from what I’ve read beans aren’t Paleo.
-However, I love chili and refuse to give it up. it's also a staple of most restaurant menu’s and in my opinion a low carb way to add some variety to an omelet or as a side dish.
+But I’ve found chili to be a staple of most restaurant menu’s and in my opinion it’s a low carb way to add some variety to an omelet or as a side dish.

-On my return trip from Spokane, I had dinner once again the Cottage Inn.
-This time I ordered their excellent chopped steak which comes loaded with fried onions and veggies, including squash and raisins.
+Dinner on my return trip from Spokane, once again the Cottage Cafe.
+This time I ordered their awesome chopped steak dinner which comes loaded with fried onions and veggies, including squash and raisins.
 I also had a salad and substituted cottage cheese for the baked potato.
 I even remembered to ask my waitress to leave the croutons OFF my garden salad with ranch dressing and chose to ignore the garlic toast which was tough to do because I love garlic anything.